tinuzz/pyp/README.md

 ```

 * Command line options can be used to change certain parameters, the most
   important one being the location of the configuration file.
+But Pyp can be
+  used without a configuration file, with all plugin options on the command line,
+  if you like.
-* The ini-style configuration file contains configuation for the main program
+* The ini-style configuration file contains configuration for the main program
   and all the plugins.
 This is where the pipeline is defined.
 This can look,
   for example, like this: